 Cape York meteorite

-The 3.4 m × 2.1 m × 1.7 m Ahnighito is now on display in the Arthur Ross Hall of the AMNH and is the largest meteorite in any museum in the world.
+The 3.4 m × 2.1 m × 1.7 m Ahnighito is now on display in the Arthur Ross Hall of the AMNH and is the largest meteoriteon display in any museum in the world (Fig 2).

 1. Rexler, Lyle.
 American Museum of Natural History: 125 Years of Expedition and Discovery (New York: Harry N. Abrams).